djeada/Stanford-Machine-Learning/slides/week_14.md

 * Just take the first k-vectors from U.
 * Next, calculate $z$.  $$z = (U_{reduce})^T \cdot x$$

-## Reconstruction from Compressed Representation
+## Reconstruction from compressed representation

 * Is it possible to decompress data from a low dimensionality format to a higher dimensionality format?